What are the best pets for kids by age? Glad you asked.

 That's not fair to the kid or the pet.
 That said, here are several of the best pets for kids by age group.

-This is a good age for pets that are confined to a cage, that kids can enjoy watching, and that parents control when it comes out of the cage.
-Good pets here include guinea pigs and hamsters.
+This is a good age for pets that are confined to a cage so that kids can enjoy watching them, and parents control when it comes out of the cage.

-School age kids can adequately care for - with help from parents - mice, rats, fish.
+School age kids are able to develop a bit more responsibility for a pet and can adequately care for - with help from parents:

-These tweens are morphing into little teenagers, who can handle the responsibility of feeding, exercising, and cleaning up after dogs, cats, and rabbits.
+These tweens are morphing into little teenagers, who can handle the responsibility of feeding, exercising, and cleaning up after their animals.
+Good pet ideas here include dogs, cats, and rabbits.